 This can come handy since it's a quicker way of giving one person, such as a manager of a team, owner rights to all boards and backlogs within their team's collection at once.
 The owner can then autonomously manage the collection and make sure it stays organized.

-By clicking Share collection to... from the Collection menu you can get an overview of all members in the collection.
+By clicking Manage members... from the Collection menu you can get an overview of all members in the collection.
 This is where you change the visibility settings as well as permissions.

 If you are an administrator of an organization, you can take ownership of collections.
 This is done from the collections menu, accessible via the collection name.